-- Where there is a loss from a partnership from a passive investment - for example, from a rental property - you will need to use code 0 at G item P9. - Where you have correctly shown the relevant loss code but an electronic edit prevents you from lodging your return electronically, please phone the Business Infoline for assistance (see the inside back cover).
+- where there is a loss from a partnership from a passive investment - for example, from a rental property - you will need to use code 0 at G item P9 - where you have correctly shown the relevant loss code but an electronic edit prevents you from lodging your tax return electronically, phone the Business Infoline for assistance (see the inside back cover).

-Did you use loss code 5 at G item P9?
+Did you use loss code 5 at 6 item P9?